gjbex/worker/README.md

 #   -dryrun               : run without actually submitting the job, useful
 #   -quiet                : don't show information
 #   -help                 : print this help message
-#   -master               : start an extra master process, i.e.,
-#                           the number of slaves will be nodes*ppn
-#   -threaded             : indicates that work items are multithreaded,
+#   -threaded <n>         : indicates that work items are multithreaded,
 #                           ensures that CPU sets will have all cores,
 #                           regardless of ppn, hence each work item will
 #                           have <total node cores>/ppn cores for its